Littleton, Massachusetts: Library

 The public Reuben Hoar Library first opened in 1887.
+In 1895, the Houghton Memorial Building was constructed, and the Reuben Hoar Library moved into it.
+The library, still named in honor of Reuben Hoar, moved to 41 Shattuck Street in 1991, and the Houghton Memorial Building then housed the Littleton Historical Society.
+In November 2021, the Ruben Hoar Library moved to 35 Shattuck Street.
 In fiscal year 2008, the town of Littleton spent 1.5% ($432,744) of its budget on its public library—approximately $49 per person, per year ($60.01 adjusted for inflation in 2021).

 Media

 The local newspaper is called the Littleton Independent.

 Littleton Community Television (LCTV) has a new and improved studio at 37 Shattuck Street behind the town offices at the Littleton Town Hall.

-Historical, civic and cultural organizations
+Historical, civic, and cultural organizations

-Littleton like other small towns has many local charities and organizations that are active in the town.
-Non-profit town specific groups include the Littleton Conservation Trust, the Littleton Country Gardeners, and Littleton Historical Society (a non-profit partner to the town's Historical Commission).
+Littleton, like other small towns, has many local charities and organizations that are active in the town.
+Non-profit town-specific groups include the Littleton Conservation Trust, the Littleton Country Gardeners, and Littleton Historical Society (a non-profit partner to the town's Historical Commission).
 The Littleton Lyceum and the Indian Hill Music Center are two of the local cultural organizations.
-The Littleton Rotary Club is active in Community development/service.
-Local Fraternal organizations that serve the town of Littleton are the Tahattawan Masonic Lodge, the Bishop Ruocco Council 9275 Knights of Columbus, the Acton Lions Club, and the Chelmsford and Maynard Elks.
-Charity groups serving Littleton are the Loaves and Fishes Food Pantry at Devens, the Acton Community Food Pantry, Habitat for Humanity, and the St Vincent De Paul Society.
+The Littleton Rotary Club is active in community development/service.
+Local fraternal organizations that serve the town of Littleton are the Tahattawan Masonic Lodge, the Bishop Ruocco Council 9275 Knights of Columbus, the Acton Lions Club, and the Chelmsford and Maynard Elks.
+Charity groups serving Littleton are the Loaves and Fishes Food Pantry at Devens, the Acton Community Food Pantry, Habitat for Humanity, and the St. Vincent de Paul Society.
 Finally, local veterans have two posts, American Legion Post 249 and Veterans of Foreign Wars Post 6556 co-located at the Post in the Depot.